brandonladd/SalesDashboard/README.md

 - Explore the dashboard by interacting with the graphs, charts, and tables.
 - Use the sidebar filters to select regions, states, and categories for data analysis.
 - The dashboard will dynamically update the displayed data based on your filter selections.
+- To end the streamlit session, simply press Ctrl + C with the command line interface open

 ## Dependencies
 This program relies on the following dependencies: